scheb/two-factor-bundle/README.md

 Security Considerations
 -----------------------

-**Version 2.x is no longer maintained.
+**⚠️ Version 2.x is no longer maintained.
 Please upgrade your project to a recent version.**

 In this version of the bundle it was possible to bypass two-factor authentication when the remember-me option is available on the login form. ([#253](https://github.com/scheb/two-factor-bundle/issues/253))